 - Is the cost associated with biohazard waste disposal covered under this program?
 No. The cost of biohazard waste disposal is not covered under this program.
 Camps are responsible for safely disposing of waste.
-Options include the use of biohazard bags for used Abbott BinaxNOW cards, hard-sided biohazard containers for used swabs, and/or the use of a medical biohazard disposal service.
-For additional information, see CDC Waste Management Guidelines for SARS-CoV-2 Point-of-Care Testing.
+For additional information, see CDC Waste Management Guidelines for SARS-CoV-2 Point of care Testing.

-- When does a camp need a Clinical Laboratory Improvement Amendments (CLIA) Certificate of Waiver?
-For a camp to conduct point of care tests (like the COVID-19 Abbott BinaxNOW tests or diabetic glucose checks), the camp must apply for and receive a CLIA Certificate of Waiver.
+- When does a camp need a CLIA Certificate of Waiver?
+For a camp to conduct point-of-care tests (like COVID-19 point-of-care antigen tests or diabetic glucose checks), the camp must apply for and receive a CLIA Certificate of Waiver.
 Camps may not conduct testing until the certificate of waiver has been approved.
 A camp does not need a certificate of waiver if they collaborate with another entity willing to conduct testing at the camp under that entity’s CLIA Certificate of Waiver or if the camp is not conducting point of care tests.

-- If a camp uses another company to conduct point of care antigen testing, does the camp still need to obtain a CLIA Certificate of Waiver?
-No. If the camp partners with an entity to come to their camp to swab and result the point of care antigen test, then the camp does not need to obtain their own CLIA certificate of Waiver.
+- If a camp uses another company to conduct point-of-care antigen testing, does the camp still need to obtain a CLIA Certificate of Waiver?
+No. If the camp partners with an entity to come to their camp to swab and result the point-of-care antigen test, then the camp does not need to obtain their own CLIA certificate of Waiver.
 All testing would occur under the external entity’s CLIA certificate.
 The camp should verify that the external entity conducting the test has a valid CLIA Certificate of Waiver.
 To find out if an entity has a valid CLIA Certificate of Waiver, request the CLIA number from the testing partner and verify it by checking the CDC CLIA Laboratory Search website or emailing firstname.lastname@example.org.
-All entities ordering BinaxNOW supplies from DHS are required to provide their CLIA number when placing their orders.
+All entities ordering point-of-care antigen test supplies from DHS are required to provide their CLIA number when placing their orders.

 - How does a camp apply for a CLIA Certificate of Waiver?
 To apply to receive a CLIA Certificate of Waiver, the camp must fill out the Center for Medicare and Medicaid Services (CMS) application form CMS-116 CLIA Application and submit it to the State of Wisconsin CLIA Section at email@example.com.
 Once approved, CMS will assign a CLIA number and send a letter or email of confirmation to the camp.
 For more information on CLIA certification, reference the CMS Laboratory Quick Start Guide.

 - How long does it take to process the CLIA Certificate of Waiver?
-Once a camp submits an accurate and complete application, CMS usually processes the Certificate of Waiver in one week or less.
+Once a camp submits an accurate and complete application, the Wisconsin State Agency usually processes the Certificate of Waiver in one week or less.
 Once approved, the camp will be assigned a Federal CLIA number and may begin testing.
 Provide this CLIA number to DHS when ordering testing supplies.

 - Is there a fee associated with applying for a CLIA Certificate of Waiver?
 Yes.
-An entity is required to pay $180.00 to CMS before the CLIA Certificate of Waiver is approved.
-CMS will send an invoice to the camp and you may submit payment to CMS directly or pay online at Pay.Gov.
+An entity is required to pay $180.00 to CMS.
+CMS will send an invoice to the camp, and you may submit payment to CMS directly or pay online at Pay.Gov.

 - Does the CLIA Certificate of Waiver expire?
 The CLIA Certificate of Waiver is good for two years.
 CMS will send a renewal invoice 6 months prior to the expiration date of the certificate.